Just-In-Time Objectives: A General Approach for Specialized AI Interactions: INTRODUCTION

-We contribute an architecture that automatically induces just-in-time objectives from interaction traces, then applies the just-in-time objective to steer AI behavior by shaping LLM generation and evaluation.
-This architecture induces strong shifts in model behavior: we demonstrate that applying this generate-and-evaluate algorithm to a just-in-time objective enables LLMs to rapidly construct tools that are specific and useful to the user in the moment.
+We contribute a generalizable architecture for user-specific LLM specialization that automatically induces just-in-time (JIT) objectives from interaction traces, then applies the JIT objective to steer AI behavior by shaping LLM generation and evaluation.
+This architecture induces strong shifts in model behavior across task domains: we demonstrate that applying a JIT objective in a generate-then-rank architecture enables LLMs to rapidly construct tools that are specific and useful to the user in the moment.
 Recall that a standard LLM provided generic syntax and composition advice on an introduction like this one.
-Instead, applying an induced just-in-time objective of ``explain the system clearly'' might enable a system to automatically produce drafts that rework this paragraph's logical flow to match that of similar introduction paragraphs from related HCI papers, or responses that simulate feedback from likely reviewers for the paper, or tools that identify where the narrative veers away from describing the system.
+Instead, applying an induced just-in-time objective of ``explain the system clearly in this CHI paper introduction'' enables a system to automatically produce drafts that rework this paragraph's logical flow to match that of similar introduction paragraphs from related CHI papers, or responses that simulate feedback from likely CHI reviewers, or tools that identify where the narrative veers away from describing the system.

 We instantiate our approach in a tool called \systemName{}: a browser extension and web application that observes user screens to infer just-in-time objectives, which allows the system to automatically produce detailed candidate tool designs and generate novel interactive tools to assist the user within minutes.
 The system captures the user's browser context, and uses that context to infer a just-in-time objective (e.g., ``enhance introduction draft by clarifying system architecture'').
 This objective steers \systemName{} to generate and evaluate candidate design specifications, then passes the best design specification to produce a functional software tool for the user.